pkrawczyk437/pkrawczyk437.github.io/README.md

 # todoApp
-Todoapp created with pure javascript.
+Todo app created with pure javascript.
 Here I tried to test some es6 features like new array methods, which in my opinion are much better than earlier ways of doing some operations on this type of data structure.